jay-esh/haskell-course-notes/notes/first_functions/first_functions.md

 ## Syntax

-Functions in the normal mathematics notes are written as "f(x)" and is read as "f of x"
+Functions in the normal mathematics are written as "f(x)" and is read as "f of x"

 but in haskell the functions are written without the brackets but with space.
 ```